shaanzie/Pronunciation-Generation-using-GANs/README.md

 This is a system to detect mispronounced words in natural speech and generate the correct pronounciations in the user's voice.

-Please refer to the final paper for more details on the project.

 To replicate the training procedure, first export all visible devices enabled by CUDA to -1.
 Then change directory to the wavegan folder and run